Chamba State: Conflicts with other hill kingdoms in the second half of the 18th century

+Nepali and Sikh subjugation

+During the reigns of the Chamba rulers Charat Singh and Shri Singh (or Sri Singh) with polity dealt with external incursions and domination by the Nepalis and Sikhs.
+The Sikhs initially invaded Chamba during the reign of Shri Singh but immediately retreated.
+Between 1809 and 1846, Chamba was a tributary of the Sikh Empire and came under the Kangra Hills province of the Lahore Darbar.
 After the First Anglo-Sikh War, the British gained a large amount of land from the Sikh Empire through the Treaty of Lahore.
 This treaty gave the British all land between the Sutlej and Beas rivers, along with several hilly areas, including Kashmir and Hazara, as part of the payment for war expenses.
 Later in 1846, by the Treaty of Amritsar, the British sold Kashmir, Hazara, including Chamba to Raja Gulab Singh of Jammu for a payment of 75 lakh rupees.
 However, questions came up about whether the entire Chamba region, on both sides of the Ravi River, was meant to go to Gulab Singh.
 At that time, he already controlled Lakhanpur, which the British had actually taken under the Treaty of Lahore.
 At the same time, the Raja of Chamba said that the Bhadrawah area rightfully belonged to him, since it had been granted to him earlier by Maharaja Ranjit Singh,But it was now under gulab singh's control.
 The Raja of Chamba, who had earlier paid tribute to the Sikh empire, also did not want to become a subject of Gulab Singh.
 By Treaty of Amritsar Chamba was initially intended to be incorporated into Jammu territory.
-However, this outcome was averted due to the timely intervention of Wazir Bhaga, who travelled to Lahore and presented Chamba's case to Sir Henry Lawrence. in 1847 With Lawrence's support, Chamba retained its autonomy, though Bhadrawah was ceded to Kashmir.
+However, this outcome was averted due to the timely intervention of Wazir Bhaga, who travelled to Lahore and presented Chamba's case to Sir Henry Lawrence. in 1847 With Lawrence's support, Chamba retained its autonomy, though Bhadrawah was ceded to the polity of Jammu and Kashmir.

-This settlement clarified the status of Chamba as a princely state under British protection, separate from Kashmir & lahore.